Burswood Park is open 24 hours a day, 365 days a year.

 Showers are not provided.

-Yes, there is a bus stop right outside the park for those heading east along Great Eastern Highway, and the Burswood train station is also nearby.
+Yes, there is a bus stop right outside the park for those heading east along Great Eastern Highway, and the Burswood and Stadium train stations are also nearby.

 Plan your journey to Burswood Park.